 against whom the Commission shall have rendered an award for the payment of money shall upon the filing of his written request for such summons file with the clerk of the court a bond conditioned that if he shall not successfully prosecute the review, he will pay the award and the costs of the proceedings in the courts.
 The amount of the bond shall be fixed by any member of the Commission and the surety or sureties of the bond shall be approved by the clerk of the court.
 The acceptance of the bond by the clerk of the court shall constitute evidence of his approval of the bond.

-village, school district, body politic or municipal corporation against whom the Commission shall have rendered an award for the payment of money shall not be required to file a bond to secure the payment of the award and the costs of the proceedings in the court to authorize the court to issue such summons.
+incorporated village, school district, body politic, or municipal corporation against whom the Commission shall have rendered an award for the payment of money.

 The court may confirm or set aside the decision of